-Students must ensure that they take at least 15 credits of QMUL Model Modules in Year 2.
+Students must take a minimum of 15 credits of QMUL Model Modules in Year 2.

 Progression Requirements to Final Year

 To successfully progress to the Final Year students must meet the overall credit requirements for progression under the Academic Regulations which apply to them.